NetApp/trident/storage_drivers/ontap/api/rest/README.txt

 As generation can take a very long time, we're checking these in instead of running this regen script within CI on every build.

+NOTE: For debugging purposes, it may be helpful to run the following.
+Internally, go-swagger converts the yaml to json and this can help give insights:
+   ./preprocess.py && ./convert_yaml_to_json.py && ./regen